RedHatTraining/AD482-ToT-CoffeeShop/README.md

 It will be seen as the same old coffee shop, but not be sure about that so much, you will see a lot changed.

-> Let's start.
-First clone the `reactive-coffeeshop-demo` repository:
+> First clone the `reactive-coffeeshop-demo` repository:
 >
 > ```shell
 > git clone https://github.com/systemcraftsman/reactive-coffeeshop-demo.git